Shagshag/prestashop-documentation/SpecificPriceCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\SpecificPrice.php line 50
+* This property is defined in [classes/SpecificPrice.php line 50](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/SpecificPrice.php#50)

 ### $webserviceParameters